Lexus UX

 The Lexus UX (レクサス・UX, Rekusasu UX) is a subcompact luxury crossover SUV from Lexus, a luxury division of Toyota.
-It was introduced at the March 2018 Geneva Motor Show as the smallest crossover model in Lexus' lineup, slotted below the compact NX.
+It was introduced at the March 2018 Geneva Motor Show as the smallest crossover model in Lexus' lineup prior to the introduction of LBX in 2023; since 2024, it is currently slotted between the smaller LBX and the larger NX.
 It is also the first Lexus model based on the same GA-C platform as the E210 series Toyota Corolla.
 The "UX" name stands for "Urban Explorer".

-According to Lexus, the vehicle has a "bold and stylish design that blends expressive bodywork with a compact size".
-Lexus espouses the UX's "crossover credentials" via "exceptional body rigidity and a low center of gravity for exceptional handling".

-The UX comes equipped with Lexus Safety System+ 2.0 as standard equipment.